-Deputy Kevin Blount was killed on July 13, 2005, while serving as observer on the Sheriff’s Department’s Helicopter, Star 6.
-Deputy Joe Kievernagel was piloting the craft and Deputy Eric Henrikson was in the aircraft, training to be an observer.
+Deputy Kevin Blount was killed on July 13, 2005, while serving as an observer on the Sheriff’s Department’s Helicopter, Star 6.
+Deputy Joe Kievernagel was piloting the craft, and Deputy Eric Henrikson was in the aircraft, training to be an observer.
 The helicopter soon responded to assist with a burglary call at a Folsom business.
-After clearing the call they flew over the Lake Natoma area to check on the welfare of the hundreds of people who had gathered at the lake to get relief from the intense heat being experienced in the Sacramento area.
+After clearing the call, they flew over the Lake Natoma area to check on the welfare of the hundreds of people who had gathered at the lake to get relief from the intense heat being experienced in the Sacramento area.
 What happened next will remain in the hearts and minds of the Sacramento Sheriff’s Department’s personnel forever.
 Star 6 developed catastrophic engine trouble.
 Witnesses reported that the pilot seemed to be trying in vain to control the craft.
 The helicopter continued out of control and crashed into the side of a hill.
 Deputies Joe Kievernagel and Kevin Blount were killed.
 Deputy Eric Henrikson was critically injured.
 Deputy Kievernagel and Deputy Blount were highly regarded professionals and truly dedicated to their assignments in Air Operations.
 They cannot be replaced.
 They can only be remembered, and remember we will.

 California Peace Officer Memorial Foundation Monument

 Kevin Blount’s name can be seen on memorial plaque #3 on the California Peace Officers Memorial Foundation’s bronze monument in downtown Sacramento.
 The monument is located on the West side of 10th Street, between N Street and Capitol Avenue, across the street from the West steps of the Capitol building.

 Sacramento Police/ Sheriff Memorial